Antonio Vilas Boas Abduction

 Antonio Vilas Boas was working on his family farm:

-The Witness: Antonio Vilas Boas, 23, a farmer who would later become a lawyer.
+The witness was Antonio Vilas Boas, 23, a farmer who would later become a lawyer.

-Location: The family farm near São Francisco de Sales, Minas Gerais, Brazil.
+The location was the family farm near São Francisco de Sales, Minas Gerais, Brazil.

 Prior Sightings